Building a Strong Core | Abdominal Workouts for Better Abs

 The core muscles are also important for protecting the lower back from injury during lifting or when bending over and can support a healthy life well into the future by providing improved mobility.

-The very best way to get a strong core and defined abs is to undertake specific exercises that focus on your core and abdominal area.
+The very best way to get a strong core and defined abs is to undertake specific exercises that focus on your core, abdominal area and of course your core muscles.

 With this in mind have a look at these top 5 exercises for working out

 Working your obliques is a great way to get those toned side abs everyone covets.
-This exercise also works your shoulders, glutes and quads, giving you a well-rounded workout.
+This exercise also works your shoulders, glutes and quads, and core muscles, giving you a well-rounded workout.

 How to perform oblique dips

-- Start by getting into a plank position.
+- Start by getting into a plank position with a straight line through your body.

 - Put your elbows on the floor and brace those abs.